r-evaar/pytorch_templates/README.md

     - Tensors to DataLoader function
     - TabularModel class constructor
     - `TabularModel.fit()`: Enclose all pre-processing stages and prepare data for training.
 Should handle validation split.
+    - `TabularModel.train_model()`: Train on fit data with a given configuration

 * Pending
-    - `TabularModel.training()`: Train on fit data with a given configuration
+    - Add a feature for data validation during training to `TabularModel.train_model()`
+    - `TabularModel.test()`: Test the model on the test dataset (if specified during `fit`) and save the results to disk
     - `TabularModel.__call__()`: Predict data output.
     - `TabularModel.configs`: Training, evaluation, and inference Settings

 * Backlog
     - Complete all unit tests
+    - Add a training log and checkpoints to `TabularModel.train_model()` that save results to disk
+    - Add suitable getters and setters for TabularModel.configs attributes and make the attributes private